- How to Choose a Plant-Based Protein Powder

 When it comes to dietary supplements, the term “premium” means minimally or carefully processed ingredients of high nutritional value.

 The “premium” label also indicates that the manufacturer follows specific processing standards and that the ingredients are certified to meet quality indicators related to potency, bioavailability and more.

 Here’s a list of key attributes that I looked for to conduct this review.
 Of course, not all attributes apply to every product.

 – No artificial ingredients

 – GMP certified

 – Free of heavy metals (important for certain protein sources, including rice)

-I recently learned that “natural flavors” aren’t as harmless as you might think — despite their name.
-In reality, natural flavors are often manufactured in labs, much like artificial flavors and the final products often contain chemicals from that manufacturing process.
+“Natural” flavors are often manufactured in labs, much like artificial flavors, and the final products often contain chemicals from that manufacturing process.

 I’ve sent out inquiries to all brands to ask what’s behind their “natural flavors” and I’ll keep updating this article as I learn more.